 In order to keep their continuously growing teeth in good condition, all rodents gnaw regularly.
-This leads to direct damage to any materials gnawed and could lead to valuable furniture, objects or materials being damaged.
-They also readily gnaw electric cables leading to costly repairs or even the possibility of fires.
-They will also chew up paper, soft fabrics and insulation materials to make nests.
-Their urine can also damage and stain surfaces.
+This leads to direct damage to any materials gnawed and can lead to valuable furniture, objects or materials being damaged.

-Table leg chewed by mice
+Table leg chewed by mice.